Design Goals

-• Xray Kernel provides a platform that supports essential network proxy functions and can be developed upon to provide a better user experience.
+- The Xray core provides a platform that supports necessary network proxy functions, upon which secondary development can be conducted to provide a better user experience.

-• Cross-platform is the primary principle to reduce the cost of secondary development.
+- Cross-platform support is the primary principle to reduce the cost of secondary development.

 Architecture

-Each layer contains several modules, which are independent of each other.
-Modules of the same type can be seamlessly replaced.
+Each layer contains several modules.
+Modules are independent of each other, and modules of the same type can be seamlessly replaced.

 Application Layer

-• Dispatcher: Used to transfer data received by the inbound agent to the outbound agent;
+- Dispatcher: Used to transmit data received by the inbound proxy to the outbound proxy.

 Proxy Layer

-The two parts are independent of each other, where the inbound proxy does not rely on a specific outbound proxy, and vice versa.
+The two parts are independent of each other.
+An inbound proxy does not depend on a specific outbound proxy, and vice versa.

 Inbound Proxy